wihi-labs/WHIP/0004-idea-market.md

 # Motivation

 Collective intelligence and self-organizaiton have been identified to govern and control complex systems more effectively than top-down approaches (e.g. see [1](https://www.researchgate.net/publication/364949613_Democracy_by_Design_Perspectives_for_Digitally_Assisted_Participatory_Upgrades_of_Society) and [2](https://link.springer.com/book/10.1007/978-3-030-62330-2)) as demonstrated for instance by Bitcoin.
 The idea market will complement the improvement proposal mechanism (WHIP-1) to develop the WiHi system.
 In particular, it is a lower-level tool that enables anyone to express ideas, to reason about them in privacy, and to see transparently the activities/ tasks at hand to make WiHi a success (as required for collective intelligence, see [3](https://medium.com/coinmonks/complex-systems-part-2-managing-complexity-with-bottom-up-solutions-9d6fadd88cc4)).
-Moreover, it enables anyone to act and to provide feedback to the system (as required for self-organization, see [3](https://medium.com/coinmonks/complex-systems-part-2-managing-complexity-with-bottom-up-solutions-9d6fadd88cc4)).
+Moreover, it enables anyone to act and to provide feedback to the system (as required for self-organization, see [3](https://medium.com/coinmonks/complex-systems-part-2-managing-complexity-with-bottom-up-solutions-9d6fadd88cc4)) without the approval/ consensus of the overall organisation.

+Thus, it is a tool that facilitates bottom-up initiatives to be identified, fundend and executed.

 # Rationale
-It is okay for the time being to have the entering and deciding right to the idea market with the core team as they are the ones representing the greates economic stake in the ecosystem.
+It is okay for the time being to have the entering and deciding right to the idea market with the core team as they are the ones representing the greatest economic stake in the ecosystem.